LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 * Storage - export of data in various open formats - see \ref{storage-and-datamanagement}
 * Analysis - algorithms to analyse different data sets - see \ref{analysis}

-All these psteps are divided into different blocks and users is given the possibility of adding their own functionalities.
+All these steps are divided into different blocks with an editional functionality for users to add own modules.

-As the following, this concept is referred to as *user interaction points* \ref{user-interaction-points} and is explained in the following chapter.
+This concept is explained in the following chapter.

 ## User Interaction Points

-User interaction points represent the core concept of the developed library and are intended to provide user-friendliness on the one hand and the rapid development of own analysis and optimisation algorithms on the other.
+User interaction points represent one core concept of the developed library and are intended to provide user-friendliness on the one hand and the rapid development of own analysis and optimisation algorithms on the other.
+For this thesis it also eases the option to change sensors for measurments.

 For this purpose, the library is divided into individual modules, which are shown in the graphic \ref{MRP_library_module_high_level_overview.png}.
 In combination, these represent a typical measurement-analysis-evaluation workflow of data.